 Curriculum should be selected according to the type, level, and goals of the learner.
 If a program wishes to use a distance learning program not currently approved, a request must be submitted to DLLR on the Proxy Hour Approval Form.
-Additional programs may be reviewed and added to the policy on an annual basis.
+Additional programs may be reviewed and added on an annual basis.